Hawino/IBM-Data-Engineer/6 - Hands-on Introduction to Linux Commands and Shell Scripting/README.md

 # Linux Commands and Shell Scripting - Final Project

+## Scenario
+In this scenario, you are a lead Linux developer at the top-tech company ABC International Inc. As one of ABC Inc.'s most trusted Linux developers, you have been tasked with creating a script called backup.sh which runs every day and automatically backs up any encrypted password files that have been updated in the past 24 hours.

 ## Task 1
 Navigate to # [TASK 1] in the code.\
 Set two variables equal to the values of the first and second command line arguments, as follows:\